 The most common approach to thinking/feeling about the process of recovery from trauma or abuse is to conceptualize it as working through a series of stages.
-Herman summaries several such models in a helpful table (Judith L. Herman, Trauma and Recovery, BasicBooks, 1991, p 156]
+Herman summaries several such models at different historical periods in a helpful table (Judith L. Herman, Trauma and Recovery, BasicBooks, 1991, p 156]:

 |Syndrome||Stage One||Stage Two||Stage Three|

 |Hysteria(Janet 1889)||Stabilization, sympton-oriented treatment||Exploration of traumatic memories||Personality reintegration, rehabilitation|